bigkorupto/mammad-kabiri-uniqa/README.md

 can now download / upload programs to a new "inbox" network share drive.

-Once a week the security staff tries to have a looksie and if it is your lucky day will move the programm for installation to the "magic" network share drive.
+Once a week the security staff tries to have a looksie and if it is your lucky day will move the program for installation to the "magic" network share drive.

 I talk to and send a mail to Mammad Kabiri in protest (and cancel my upcoming in two weeks in-house coding workshop